rails/rails/guides/source/performance_testing.md

 $ rails profiler 'Item.all' 'CouchItem.all' --runs 2 --metrics process_time --formats flat
 ```

 NOTE: Metrics and formats vary from interpreter to interpreter.
-Pass +--help+ to
+Pass `--help` to
 each tool to see the defaults for your interpreter.

 Helper Methods